-(Last updated 9/23/2014; last reviewed 9/23/2014)
+(Last updated 9/13/2016; last reviewed 9/8/2016)

-ART can’t cure HIV, but by blocking HIV at different stages of the HIV life cycle, ART protects the immune system.
-A healthier immune system helps people with HIV live longer, healthier lives.
+ART can’t cure HIV, but HIV medicines help people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission (the spread of HIV to others).

 The seven stages of the HIV life cycle are: 1) binding, 2) fusion, 3) reverse transcription, 4) integration, 5) replication, 6) assembly, and 7) budding.
 To understand each stage in the HIV life cycle, it helps to first imagine what HIV looks like.